-Drive the Transcontinental Railroad Backcountry Byway
+Transcontinental Railroad Backcountry Byway

 This remote 90-mile backcountry byway on the Central Pacific Railroad Grade is on the National Register of Historic Places.
-Start west of Golden Spike National Historic Site or access from the north on S.R.
+Start west of Golden Spike National Historic Park or access from the north on S.R.
 30 to start at Kelton.
 The byway follows the original path of the railroad through the remnants of old towns, trestles and 20 interpretive sites along the grade.
 Carry plenty of water, spare tires and be prepared for gravel roads in a remote setting.
 Curious?
 See the BLM georeferenced map.

 Explore more things to do at Golden Spike, and get the most current information.

 High Art & Hometown Americana

 There’s no shortage of fun things to do in Logan, Utah.
 From theatre to arts and crafts to unique dining, we have your Logan guide.
 Check it out!

 Every July 24, Utahns celebrate Pioneer Day with parades, fireworks and festivities that rival the 4th of July.
 The day honors 1847, when Mormon settlers first